lvillaca/springboot_saml_client/README.md

 This is an example of a SpringBoot SAML client, configured via gradle, currently being used for Keycloak clients.

+It also simplifies the building process of a Docker container image, and can also dispatch a running container.

 The following are usage instructions: